ayush17hms/VIT-Wi-Fi-AutoLogin-Extension/README.md

 vit-wifi-autologin-extension/
 ├── src/
 │   ├── manifest.json    # Chrome extension manifest file
+│   ├── popup.js
+│   ├── manifest.json
-│   ├── background.js    # Contains the extension's logic
+│   ├── content.js    # Contains the extension's logic
-│   ├── icons/           # Folder for extension icons
 ├── README.md            # Documentation file
 ```

 ---

 ## Customize Your Extension
-If you want to add more features or support multiple portals, you can extend the `background.js` logic to handle various conditions dynamically.
+If you want to add more features or support multiple portals, you can extend the `content.js` logic to handle various conditions dynamically.

 ---